Ampun Bang Jago: Remix

-Due to the popularity, upon requests from fans, and under the will to collaborate with fellow Bitung content creators, the duo announced a sequel, "Ampun Bang Jago 2".
-It features a different audio mixing style; for example, the sound drop at the start of the song are replaced by sirens.
+Due to the song's popularity, upon requests from fans, and under the will to collaborate with fellow Bitung content creators, the duo announced a sequel single, "Ampun Bang Jago&nbps;2".
+The remix features a different audio mixing style; for example, the sound drop at the start of the song are replaced by sirens.
 Because of the easiness, it was made within three days.
 There are also changes to the lyrics, with a plot twist at the end, saying "Tapi bo'ong", meaning "It's a lie".
 Dorongpangalo stated that the sequel is merely "for fun" and does not have as many sarcastic elements as its predecessor.

-Music video

-The music video for "Ampun Bang Jago", published on YouTube on 12 September 2020, is set at an abandoned field and a bus terminal.
-Endrico Geraldo serves as the director, cinematographer, and editor, while Piaw is the choreographer.
-Equipment were borrowed from TSstudio.
-In addition to the duo themselves, the video stars Piaw, Egha, Gita, Nando Kohler, Marsel Kasengke, Doddi Metuak, and Silvester Masihor.
-Additional credits were directed towards Christian Sarante, Josia Walone, and Andhika Makawekes.
-The plot concerns several troubled people who are fighting and chasing each other, intercut with a montage of three girls dancing.
-Soon, one of the men involved is threatened to be shot.
-His team tries blocking their nemesis from attacking him, but to no avail, with the man shot.